takahikof/ShapeAutoTranscoder/README.md

 ## Pre-requisites
 Our code has been tested with Python 3.6, Tensorflow 1.13 and CUDA 10.0 on Ubuntu 18.04.<br>
-Python packages required to run the code can be installed by using the command below. <br>
+Python packages required to run the code can be installed by executing the command below. <br>
 ```
 pip install tensorflow-gpu==1.13.2 scikit-learn Pillow h5py sobol sobol_seq pyrr moderngl
 ```